substantic/rain/docs/guide/overview.rst

 Plain C/C++ tasks and subworkers
 --------------------------------

-Right now, the availabe tasks are either built in, external programs or python routines.
+Right now, the available tasks are either built in, external programs or python routines.
 It should be possible and straightforward to turn your C or C++ (or other language) function to a custom task by creating a new subworker.
 We plan a simple C library subworker scaffold that will allow easy gray-box subworkers.
-You do not have to link agains Rain, which should make deployment easier.
+You do not have to link against Rain, which should make deployment easier.

 REST client interface